lawrenceslng/Packer-Terraform_Example/README.md

 In this example, we use Packer to create a custom AWS AMI that uses Amazon Linux with Docker installed.
 We then use Terraform to provision an AWS VPC along with its public/private subnets, a bastion host accessible only by our own IP address, and 6 EC2 instances in the private subnet that uses the AMI created from Packer.

-**Note:** Example and usage steps below are written for the AWS Academy Learner Lab.
-There may be slight changes needed to run in regular AWS environment.
+**Note:** Example and usage steps below are written for the AWS Academy Learner Lab and MacOS environment.
+There may be slight changes needed to run in other environments.

 ## Prerequisites